 This course addresses and provides overview of the more grave aspects of Homeland Security and first responder activities.
-If all prevention and preemptive actions toward a natural or manmade disaster have failed and mass casualty events occur, it is first responders who provide care, support, and triage, and implement recovery methods and procedures.
-Topics in mass casualty and triage management include responses to chemical, biological, radiological, nuclear, and explosive devices (CBRNE), floods, wind, fire, and transportation (land, sea, air) disasters; including transportation, coordination, prioritization, and management of care for victims, relatives, and surrounding communities.
-(Multi-Prefixed CRJ/FSC/HLS) Code C
+Topics in mass casualty and triage management include: responses to chemical, biological, radiological, nuclear and explosive devices (CBRNE) as well as floods, wind, fire and transportation (land, sea, air) disasters including transportation, coordination, prioritization and management of care for victims, relatives and surrounding communities.
+Code C